staedlern/highdim_stats/_exercises_and_solutions.md

 body-mass index, average blood pressure, and six blood serum measurements — plus quadratic terms, giving a total of $p=64$ features.

-1. Read the diabetes data set and make a histogram for the response variable `y`.
+1. Read the diabetes data set `diabetes.rds` and make a histogram for the response variable `y`.
 Describe the distribution of the variable.

 2. Create a scatterplot matrix for the 5 first variables in the data set.
 Use `pairs` or `ggpairs`.